 The eyelid and conjunctiva can easily be irritated by foreign bodies, causing one of the affected eyes to squint.

 When an eyelid is affected by a foreign object, the condition by the name entropion can happen.
 What does it mean?
-It means that the ends of the eyelids are turned inwards, and the eyelashes are constantly rubbing against the cornea.
+It means that the ends of the eyelids are turned inwards, and the eyelashes are constantly rubbing against the cornea (yes, cats do have eyelashes).

 Glaucoma is a rather serious condition, and bear in mind that this should be treated as soon as possible in order to prevent disfigurement or blindness—glaucoma results from the pressure in the eye, which is full of excess fluid.